 Does your Mouse click twice automatically when you single-click?
 If your mouse keeps double-clicking on a single click randomly, here are a few things you need to take a look at to fix your problem.
 This problem can be traced to hardware, software, or even drivers.
 Some Windows users have encountered this mysterious problem of mouse double-clicking at a random time.
 This weird problem hampered the workflows in the middle and produced the task far beyond intended.
-This problem is analogous to where a single left click will cause a false double click leading to the execution of different activity than the task undertaken.
+This problem is analogous to where a single left click will cause a false double click, leading to the execution of a different activity than the task undertaken.

 Windows Mouse clicks twice automatically